sharathadavanne/seld-dcase2019/README.md

 # DCASE 2019: Sound event localization and detection (SELD) task
+> The DCASE 2019 Challenge has now ended, the results of all the submissions can be seen [here](http://dcase.community/challenge2019/task-sound-event-localization-and-detection-results).

+> Check [our new repository](https://github.com/sharathadavanne/seld-net) for sound event localization, detection and tracking of multiple stationary and moving sources.
+This repository also includes datasets with stationary sources in multi-reverberant scenario synthesized using Ambisonic and Circular Array formats.
+Additionally, it includes datasets with sources moving in varying angular velocities in Ambisonic format.

 Sound event localization and detection (SELD) is the combined task of identifying the temporal onset and offset of a sound event, tracking the spatial location when active, and further associating a textual label describing the sound event.
 As part of [DCASE 2019](http://dcase.community/challenge2019/index), we are organizing an [SELD task](http://dcase.community/challenge2019/task-sound-event-localization-and-detection) with a [multi-room reverberant dataset synthesized using real-life impulse response (IR) collected at five different environments](https://arxiv.org/pdf/1905.08546.pdf 'Paper on Arxiv').
 This github page shares the benchmark method, SELDnet, and the dataset for the task.
 The paper describing the SELDnet can be found on [IEEExplore](https://ieeexplore.ieee.org/document/8567942 'Paper on IEEE Xplore') and on [Arxiv](https://arxiv.org/pdf/1807.00129.pdf 'Paper on Arxiv').
 The dataset, baseline method and benchmark scores have been described in the task paper available [here](https://arxiv.org/pdf/1905.08546.pdf 'Paper on Arxiv').

 If you are using this code or the datasets in any format, then please consider citing the following two papers